God’s Mercy reaches all Nations

 So, Paul demonstrates his confidence in God’s mercy.
 He insists that, although, some have rejected God as Israel (the covenant people) did, God himself has not rejected or forgotten them.
 This is because, “God never takes back his gifts or revokes his choice.”
 He is true and faithful to his word and promise.

 Hence, Paul reminds us that God has not forgotten his chosen people even though they disobeyed Him.
 No, God does not give up an anyone, even those who rejected him.
-Rather, He continues to wait to all.
-Paul warns us not to be proud or unmerciful to others because of the mercy we have received from Christ.
+Rather, He continues to wait patiently for all.
+So, Paul warns us not to be proud, or unmerciful to others because of the mercy we have received from Christ.
 This is because, our situation has nothing to do with merits.
 Rather, we are who we are, through the mercy and kindness of God.
+Indeed, “it is by grace you have been saved, through faith, and this is not from yourselves, it is the gift of God” (Eph 2:8).

 Today’s gospel goes further to illustrate the universality of God’s mercy.
 However, that Jesus was initially hesitant to listen to the woman, perhaps could have been to test her faith.
 In order words, in spite of the fact that God is ready to show us mercy, he requires something from us: “faith as small as the mustard seed” (Mt 17: 20).
 A very important requirement for receiving this mercy is the amount of faith we demonstrate in Jesus Christ.